All Episodes

 You will be going to jail for treason.

-You will go to jail for treason.
+You are going to jail for treason.

-I'm glad you guys are giving my because it's probably giving you a headache, like it's giving me a headache, I'll stop, but we'll play more later.
+All right, because it's probably giving you a headache, like it's giving me a headache.

 That's what they have given the country.

-Now, when they were in power, Biden Obama, I've given those numbers out a million times.
+Now, when they were in power, Biden, Obama, I've given those numbers out a million times.

-13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, worst recovery since the 40s.
+13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s.

 We had the lowest home ownership rate in 51 years.